The many faces of Mila Rojo Beltran ( Leo Beltran’s sister)

 Medardo Rivas (2018)

-( RG worked in the same real estate office as Lindsay and had been in a relationship with VID.
-RG was aware of the vacant property where Lindsay was murdered.
+( RG worked in the same real estate office as Lindsay and at one time was in a relationship with VID.
+(VID and RG on the bike) RG was aware of the vacant property where Lindsay was murdered.
 Allegedly RG refused to cooperate with the SP and refused to submit to a polygraph exam.
 RG never returned to her position at Remax after Lindsay’s murder.
-The investigators have also had RG on their radar from the beginning.
+Allegedly the investigators have had RG on their radar.
 She has reluctantly spoken to investigators from time to time but it was only because she did not want them to make an appearance at her place of employment.

 I don’t believe the killer’s and conspirators are concerned one will turn on the other or are worried about being eliminated.
 They are confident in their loyalty.
 This group has been leading normal lives since Feb 2008 with no concerns whatsoever.
 They have no fear.
 Some of them have gone on to marry and have children while others remain stuck in the same rut as before.
 Can’t hold down a job, can’t sustain a relationship, have anxiety issues, substance abuse issues, etc.